lukeachristenson/reversi/README.md

 keys are used to control the game:
 - `Space`: Places the current player's piece in the highlighted cell if the move is valid.
 - `P` or `p`: Passes the turn to the next player.

+## Strategy
+For this assignment, we implemented 6 different "strategies" which were essentially algorithms to recommend moves within a game of a reversi, given a board state.
+The strategies were implemented using the Strategy design pattern.
+The method shared by all strategies in the strategy interface is called chooseMove. chooseMove takes in a read only model to ensure that strategies cannot change the game state. chooseMove also takes in a list of ICell's which are "filtered moves" the reason for this is so it is possible to give one strategy a list of moves to apply its logic to and then returning a refined list.
+This approach allows the usage of multiple strategies "sandwiched" together.
+The strategies are as follows:

+### UpperLeftStrat
+This strategy returns the uppermost and leftmost position that is valid or among the list of moves passed into it.

+### GreedyStrat
+This strategy implements the greedy algorithm and aims to maximize the strategy player's gain in the given move, i.e., it aims to conquer the most number of cells in the move.
+If two moves are deemed to be equal, then this strategy returns the uppermost leftmost move amongst the equal moves using the UpperLeftStrat.

+## Extra Credit Strategies

+### Sandwich
+We implemented the class sandwich which is a strategy that aims to sandwich other strategies together.

+### AvoidEdges
+This strategy aims to avoid the edges(cells adjacent to a corner cell) in the board.

+### ChooseCorners
+This Strategy aims to choose corners which give a positional advantage in the game because whoever claims a corner will keep that corner.

+### OurAlgorithm
+This strategy uses a combination of other strategies.
+First, it considers every possible move, then it considers the most logical opponent responses to that move as determined by the opponent using a combination of strategies.
+The strategy searches for whichever move it can make, that will lead to the opponents next best move being the lowest.
+It also ensures that if it can play a winning move, that it will do so.

+### MiniMaxStrategy
+This strategy is inspired by the [minimax algorithm](https://en.wikipedia.org/wiki/Minimax) to optimize the player's score gain against the opponent.
+Additionally, it avoids moves that will lead the player to have a chance at winnning in the next move and aims to increase its score gain.
+This strategy analyzes all the possible move combinations starting from the strategy player's moves to the subsequent opponent's moves, assigning a weight to each possible move the strategy player while doing so.